sjpeacock/OsterBou-pop/README.md

     simulations other than the free-living larvae mortality and development described in (1) (Appendix B).

--   `tempData` includes data and code used to construct the ground surface temperature profiles along the caribou migration route as well as the projected temperature anomalies under climate change (Appendix C).
+-   `temperature` includes data and code used to construct the ground surface temperature profiles along the caribou migration route as well as the projected temperature anomalies under climate change (Appendix C).